How To Use Windows Powershell Commands

 Get-Help -Name Get-ExecutionPolicy -Detailed

-Run the code below to go the full (-Full) information about the Become-Help cmdlet itself.
+Run the code below to go the full (-Full

-Run the Get-Help command beneath to get examples (-Examples) on how you can use the Get-Process cmdlet.
+) on how you can use the Get-Process

 Go-Assistance Become-Process -Examples